(6 votes, average: 4.83 out of 5)

 Encryption, in general, is needed to keep your data safe from hackers and breaches while you transfer it to the other party.
 Traditionally, people used to travel to other parts of the world to deliver the products.

-The internet is full of insecurities and hackers trying to steal valuable information from different data sources.
+The internet is full of insecurities, and hackers are trying to steal valuable information from different data sources.
 If the data is sent openly without any protection, the probability of anyone stealing it in transit is quite high.
 Therefore, to ensure that your data is safely transferred without any tampering, Asymmetric encryption is vital.

 There are many ways for the encryption and decryption of data.
 However, Asymmetric key cryptography is in huge demand because it is the most secure form of encryption.